 At Kashiya Yokocho, you’ll be amazed at the varities of street food made from sweet potato.
 There’s yaki imo (coal roasted sweet potato), imo senbei (thin, flat sweet potato crackers), imo kenpi (sweet potato strips), sweet potato soft cream, imo yokan (sweet potato bars), the list goes on.
 There are even imo gyoza, imo udon, and the triangular sweet potato onigiri (my favorite though I used to get it from the old man at Suisen-Tei food court at the main street).

 Why is sweet potato so popular in Kawagoe?
 Here’s a fun fact.
 Due to its ease of cultivation, the sweet potato became a staple in Japanese cuisine and Kawagoe was the biggest source of food after the war.
 Nowadays, Kawagoe remains famous for its sweet potatoes that sweet potato tours are being conducted during the harvest season (mid-September to early November).

 Check out Kawagoe Station Tourist Information Office (049 222-5556) if you’re interested.
 Arahata Noen (Kawagoe-shi, Saitama) and Musashi No Mura (Kazo, Saitama) are two of the popular sweet potato farms that offer digging tours in Saitama Prefecture.

-The Kawagoe Festival (officially Kawagoe Hikawa Festival) is the biggest festival in Kawagoe taking place on the third weekend of October.
-However, you can still see all the colorful floats, costumes, and props used during the two-day parades at the Kawagoe Festival Museum.
+The Kawagoe Festival (officially Kawagoe Hikawa Festival) is the biggest festival in Kawagoe.
+It reflects the Japanese culture enough to be declared a UNESCO Intangible Cultural Heritage.
+Though the festival occurs only only on the third weekend of October, you can still view all the colorful floats, costumes, and props used during the two-day parades at the Kawagoe Festival Museum.

 Cranes and other animals also frequent here on some occasions.